pelithne/actions/README.md

 When you browse around the files, you will notice that the repository has some template files in the ````arm-templates```` folder, and a pipeline definition in ````.github/workflows````.

-The template files are an **ARM Template** (Azure Resource Management Template) and contain the definitions of the resources you will deploy to azure (in this case, a Kubernetes cluster).
+The template files constitute an **ARM Template** (Azure Resource Management Template) and contain the definitions of the resources you will deploy to azure (in this case, a Kubernetes cluster).
 More about this later.

 The file ````main.yaml```` in the workflows directory is the pipeline definition, which Github calls workflow.
 I will be using these terms interchangeably.